MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-track-revoke.md

 ---
 # required metadata

-title: Track and revoke your protected documents and emails when you use Azure Information Protection | Azure Information Protection
+title: Track and revoke your protected documents when you use Azure Information Protection | Azure Information Protection
-description: After you have protected your documents and emails, you can track how people are using them.
-If necessary, you can also revoke access to these documents and emails if people should no longer be able to read them.
+description: After you have protected your documents, you can track how people are using them.
+If necessary, you can also revoke access to these documents if people should no longer be able to read them.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin